discoimp/orb_slam3_ros_wrapper/README.md

 ```

 - Next, copy the `ORBvoc.txt` file from `ORB-SLAM3/Vocabulary/`
-(If you followed the instruction for installing Orb Slam 3 from the Discoimp fork run this:
+(If you followed the instruction for installing Orb Slam 3 from the Discoimp fork, just run this command:
 ```
 cd ~/Dev/ORB_SLAM3/Vocabulary/ && tar -xf ORBvoc.txt.tar.gz -C ~/catkin_ws/src/orb_slam3_ros_wrapper/config/

+#you can now delete the container (optional)
+rm ORBvoc.txt.tar.gz
 ```

-- If everything works fine, you can now try the different launch files in the `launch` folder.
+- If everything went fine, you can try the different launch files in the `launch` folder.
+- If not, try the following the repos I copied to create this (in case I made a mistake): [thien94/orb_slam3_ros_wrapper](https://github.com/thien94/orb_slam3_ros_wrapper)

 ## 3. How to run